Government loans, new technologies, and changing consumer behavior provide opportunities for your business to manage COVID-19.

 Microsoft 365 is your complete office suite for every business need, giving full access to Office applications you need to run your venture.
 More information here.

 Zoom is the leader in modern enterprise video communications, with an easy, reliable cloud platform for video and audio conferencing, chat, and webinars.
 Sign up to learn more here.

-Send important announcements branded with your company name to employees and customers with AMBER.
+Send important announcements branded with your company name to employees and customers with M360.
 More information here.